Skip to main content

 Agent Orange was a pesticide used to clear foliage during the Vietnam War.
 VA has acknowledged its use in Vietnam, the Korean Demilitarized Zone (DMZ), and Thailand in certain circumstances.
 The military also stored it in many other locations.
 Many U.S. soldiers were exposed to the substance in the process, and medical experts have linked it to a host of ailments.

-If you served in the following areas, the VA presumes exposure to Agent Orange and grants automatic service connection for certain medical conditions:
+If you served in the following areas, VA presumes exposure to Agent Orange and grants automatic service connection for certain medical conditions:

-• Vietnam between 1962 and 1975;
+• Vietnam between 1962 and 1975

-• The Korean DMZ between September 1, 1967 and May 7, 1975; and
+• The Korean DMZ between September 1, 1967, and May 7, 1975

-• Thailand between 1962 and 1975, for certain military occupational specialties.
+• Thailand between 1962 and 1975, for certain military occupational specialties

 Burn Pits